 Although in many respects Nyahon society is matriarchal, inheritance rights are divided equally between sons and daughters.

 Animism has a strong hold on the Nyahon.
-Almost every decision is arrived at only after consulting the wishes of the spirits.
-The Nyahon believe each person has seven different souls.
+They won't make a decision until they ask the spirits about their wishes.
+The Nyahon believe each person has seven souls.
 They especially revere a spirit called Brrah.
-Other spirits of nature include the spirit of trees, water, rice-field, thunder and mountains.
+Other spirits of nature include the spirit of trees, water, rice-field, thunder, and mountains.

 Shamans, or spirit priests, conduct regular ceremonies where they make sacrifices and offer up prayers to protective spirits.
-Offended spirits are identified by a ritual involving rice and the organs of a chicken.
-Special ceremonies are held in the event of a natural disaster or epidemic.
+They believe they can identify offended spirits by a ritual involving rice and the organs of a chicken.
+They hold special ceremonies in the event of a natural disaster or epidemic.

-The Nyahon are a completely unreached and unevangelized people group.
-There is not even a single known Christian in their midst.
 The best immediate hope for the evangelization of the Nyahon may rest with believers from recent people movement to Christ that have occurred among several tribal groups in northern Cambodia.
 At this point, less than one percent of the Nyahon people are Christian.